 Myth: Spot reduction can fix one area.

-From thigh gaps to thighbrows, “trends” vary as quickly as seasons change.
-However, that doesn’t stop marketing false promises for workouts that target hard-to-tone areas.
+Exercise "trends" vary as quickly as seasons change.
+However, that doesn't stop companies from making false promises about workouts that target hard-to-tone areas.

 Spot reduction targets a specific part of your body to lose weight.
 Multiple studies conclude that working on one part, like abs alone, won’t whittle your middle.
 Fumagalli explains, “Go crazy with core exercises as much as you want; diet is the only way to achieve that kind of goal.”